fleetdm/fleet/docs/Getting-started/FAQ.md

 ### What MySQL versions are supported?

 Fleet is tested with MySQL 5.7.21 and 8.0.28.
 Newer versions of MySQL 5.7 and MySQL 8 typically work well.
 AWS Aurora requires at least version 2.10.0.
 Please avoid using MariaDB or other MySQL variants that are not officially supported.
-Compatbility issues have been identified with MySQL variants and these may not be fixed in future Fleet releases.
+Compatibility issues have been identified with MySQL variants and these may not be addressed in future Fleet releases.

 ### What are the MySQL user requirements?

 The user `fleet prepare db` (via environment variable `FLEET_MYSQL_USERNAME` or command line flag `--mysql_username=<username>`) uses to interact with the database needs to be able to create, alter, and drop tables as well as the ability to create temporary tables.